 And so on, and so on.

-I entirely disagree with these kinds of explanations.
+I entirely disagree with these kinds of explanations, at least as the primary explanatory concept.
 Such theories completely misunderstand human nature.
 Why do relationships happen?
 We do not enter into a relationship with people based on the need to survive.
 We are made for relationship (“It is not good for man to be alone”).
 We are drawn together by our common loves, by our common worship.
 We were made for worship, and this is why religion forms the heart of any civilization.

 In the narrow sense, culture is what we do with our free time.
 A person’s hobbies are often a better insight into who they are than their jobs.
 In a broader sense, culture is about how we interact with God’s creation, and how we outwardly express our inner values and strengths.
 Broadly then, culture speaks to our values, and a bit more narrowly, culture is that which makes life enjoyable (reading books, playing games, etc.), and sets us apart from the rest of creation.